 And that’s exactly the point.
 Rather than replicating a restaurant experience, the collaboration is all about adding thought and flavour to food.
 Black Sheep Restaurants’ founding partner Christopher Mark says: ‘The design and intent of these dishes has one aim – to add that “chef’s touch” to dishes that can sometimes get lost in the production process.
 Working with Cathay Pacific has caused us to focus even more on this goal, to make the food delicious and satisfying.
 On our budget we can’t delight people by shaving truffles on something – we need to go deeper.’

-And with new dishes being rolled out every quarter, there will be plenty to keep appetites whetted.
+And with new inflight menus being rolled out every quarter, there will be plenty to keep appetites whetted.
 Mark concludes: ‘We’re working on tons of recipes at the moment and I think it’s going to get even more exciting.’

 Prawn Laksa Fried Rice With Pak Choi